phac-nml/snvphylnfc/README.md

 ### Reference

 - `--refgenome`: a URI to the reference genome to use during pipeline analysis
-- `--reference_sample_id`: the sample identifier of a sample in the samplesheet that contains a provided `assembly` to use as a reference genome during pipeline analysis
+- `--reference_sample_id`: the sample identifier of a sample in the samplesheet that contains a provided `reference_assembly` to use as a reference genome during pipeline analysis

 Please use only one of `--refgenome` or `--reference_sample_id` and not both.